jakebrokaw/jakebrokaw.github.io/mozilla.md

 One day, while surfing the interwebs, the universe planted an idea into Jake's mind.
 The idea was as simple as it was profound: He could combine his skillset with his passion for helping others in a way that might make the Internet a better place for all.

 After this realization, the only question left to answer was: Who might Jake pair up with to accomplish this quest?
-Fortunately, the perfect role opened up with one of Jake's favorite organizations—**Mozilla** (he was already a Firefox evangelist and proudly displays it's logo on his laptop in sticker form).
+Fortunately, the perfect role opened up with one of Jake's favorite organizations—**Mozilla** (he proudly displays Firefox's logo in sticker form on his laptop).
 From that moment on, Jake's whole world was...different.
 Life started to make sense again.
 The air was fresher, food tasted better, the sky was filled with angels singing "Don't Stop Me Now," <a href="https://www.good.is/articles/happiest-song-on-earth#HgzGwKwLmgM" target="_blank" md_>the happiest song on Earth</a> (listening to this song while finishing the rest of the story is encouraged 😉).

 ![Illustration of Jake and his desk set up]({{ site.baseurl }}/mozilla/chapter-ii.svg)